Europe rights watchdog moves against Turkey over jailed philanthropist | Politics

 Last week a Turkish court ruled to keep Kavala in prison, extending his four-year detention without conviction in a trial which has added to strains in Ankara's troubled relations with its Western allies.
 "By failing to ensure the applicant's immediate release, the Committee (of Ministers) considers that Turkey is refusing to abide by the Court's (ECHR's) final judgment in this case," the Council of Europe statement said.

-The Council asked Ankara to submit its view on the case by Jan 19, 2022, it said.
+The Council asked Ankara to submit its view on the case by Jan 19, 2022, and the issue will be referred to the ECHR at its subsequent meeting on Feb.
+2, it said.
 RULING

 The ECHR ruled in 2019 that Kavala's detention was political and called for his immediate release over a lack of reasonable suspicion that he committed an offense and ruled his detention served to silence him.
 Turkey has not complied with the ruling.
 The Council's Committee of Ministers, which oversees the implementation of ECHR decisions, has repeatedly called on Turkey to release Kavala in line with the ruling.